Glagan/MMD-Online-Save/README.md

 > This project is outdated, use the new version over at https://github.com/Glagan/SyncDex
-> No replacement for custom save servers has been made yet, and other methods are used
+> No replacement for custom save servers has been made yet, and other methods are preferred

 # MyMangaDex - Online Save